-We might see in this immanent non-realization an illustration of Anne-Lise François’s subtly ecological—more explicit in her recent work—ethics of non-productivity, “(non)fulfillment,” and “freedom from work” in her book Open Secrets (58, xvi).
+We might see in this immanent nonrealization an illustration of Anne-Lise François’s subtly ecological—more explicit in her recent work—ethics of nonproductivity, “(non)fulfillment,” and “freedom from work” in her book Open Secrets (58, xvi).
 If there is an ethics and a form of relationality modeled, however forbiddingly, by the statues’ embrace, it is clearly not grounded in any notion of sympathy.
 Verney rebukes the statues for their “unsympathizing” air, desiring some form of recognition that their presence—a presence immanent in itself yet alien to the world—will not yield.
 The statues’ refusal of sympathy, and their simultaneous modeling of a kind of immanent commonality and love that is without sympathy and “without pathos” (Sexton), return us to the earlier scene that demonstrated the exclusions built into the paradigm of sympathy: Verney’s encounter with the “negro half clad,” to which this scene bears striking parallels.
-In both episodes, Verney “los[es him]self” in communion (here in “reverie,” earlier being “overcome” without “reflection”), only then to dissever himself from relation and react violently.
+In both episodes, Verney “los[es him]self” in communion (here in “reverie,” earlier being “overcome” without “reflection”) only then to dissever himself from relation and react violently.
 Just as in the earlier scene he felt the Black man “clasp” his body and perceived it an assault, responding angrily, the same verb returns here as Verney himself “clasp[s]” the statues in fury, “reproach[ing] them” with “wild accents” and “bitter mockery.”
 And similarly here as before, there is a ghost of a kiss.
 Where earlier Verney exchanged breaths with the dying man, their mouths close in the offer of a kiss, here Verney attempts to infiltrate and join the endless kiss of Cupid and Psyche: “coming between Cupid and his Psyche’s lips, [I] pressed the unconceiving marble.”
 Each of the two kisses promises contact with a presence that is not Man, but these promises, ciphers of another life, dissolve before the last man in different ways.
 Verney pulls away from the first kiss from the dying man, siphoning his life for inoculation, while he is closed off from the statues’ futureless kiss, still retaining his desire to be Man (and rebuking the statues for being otherwise).
 The last man in this way wishes to remain the last Man; Verney is unwilling to accede to a life without task, to some other kind of relationality with other beings and with the earth.
 Yet this refusal lets a question linger: what if the wholly “other shapes” we desire are already immanent, right in front of us, in the form of a kiss that harbors the eternal fruition of a life both alien and common?